Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-detection.md

 To enable your application to use the face detection, recognition, and tracking functionality:

 1. Install the NuGet packages for Media Vision and Camera.
-2. To use the methods and properties of the face detection, tracking, and recognition classes and to handle camera preview, include the [Tizen.Multimedia](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.html) and [Tizen.Multimedia.Vision](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.html) namespaces in your application:
+2. To use the methods and properties of the face detection, tracking, and recognition classes and to handle camera preview, include the [Tizen.Multimedia](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.html) and [Tizen.Multimedia.Vision](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.html) namespaces in your application:

-    ```
+    ```csharp
     using Tizen.Multimedia;
     using Tizen.Multimedia.Vision;
     ```

 3. Define the configuration settings:
-    -   For face detection, create an instance of the [Tizen.Multimedia.Vision.FaceDetectionConfiguration](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.FaceDetectionConfiguration.html) class and set its properties accordingly:
+    -   For face detection, create an instance of the [Tizen.Multimedia.Vision.FaceDetectionConfiguration](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.FaceDetectionConfiguration.html) class and set its properties accordingly:

-        ```
+        ```csharp
         static FaceDetectionConfiguration configDetection = new FaceDetectionConfiguration();

         /// Set a model path if you want to save your own model in a certain place